Hey Kids (Start Here)

 Count to four and take another chance.

-One two three four, two two three four, three two three four, four to three four.
+One two three four, two two three four, three two three four, four two three four.

 She goes.

-Lightcap dries her hands, straightens her spine, pulls herself to her full height and strides out of the ladies room, her black stilettos cracking against the floor like the measured, repetitive cracks of a measured, repetitive cracking thing.
+Lightcap dries her hands, straightens her spine, pulls herself to her full height and strides out of the bathroom, her black stilettos cracking against the floor like the measured, repetitive cracks of a measured, repetitive cracking thing.
 Glaciers calving on a timer.
-A pencil snapping metronome.
-This will not be the hardest thing she has ever done but it will be hard.
+A pencil-snapping metronome.
+This will not be the hardest thing she’s ever done, but it will be hard.

 It will be hard.